 Explore centuries of courage, creativity, and change through the stories of Black and Afro-Indigenous leaders who shaped MetroWest, from Revolutionary War heroes to famous abolitionists to groundbreaking sculptures of the African-American experience.

 Follow our Revolutionary journey as we unfold 250 stories that ignited change in commemoration of America’s 250th birthday.
 Starting Oct.
 27, 2025 and running until July 4, 2026, we will post a story each day on our social media channels celebrating the contributions of revolutionary women, Black and Indigenous soldiers, historic figures, lively ghosts, and more.
-Then download our new SmartGuide mobile tour app to follow some of these paths yourself!
+Then download our new SmartGuide mobile tour app to follow this path yourself!

 Follow us!